Sweden drops bribery probe of former finmin, bank chief

-STOCKHOLM A Swedish prosecutor said on Wednesday he had dropped a bribery investigation into former finance minister Anders Borg's participation in hunting trips without bringing any charges.
+STOCKHOLM (Reuters) - A Swedish prosecutor said on Wednesday he had dropped a bribery investigation into former finance minister Anders Borg's participation in hunting trips without bringing any charges.

 The probe of Handelsbanken's former top executive and current chairman, Par Boman, had also been dropped, the prosecutor said.